 Meanwhile, Siem Reap itself is quickly rising as a sanctuary for relaxation and experiencing a renaissance in Khmer cuisine and culture.
 Discover its interesting blend of colonial and Chinese architecture, various pop-up galleries or just relax in the tranquil surrounds of your luxury hotel.

 Each time I visit this area, I am blown away by the Angkor temples.
-My personal favourite is Bayon, part of Angkor Thom, with these huge carved stone faces depicting the city’s founder, King Jayavarman VII.
+My personal favourite is Bayon, part of Angkor Thom, with huge carved stone faces depicting the city’s founder, King Jayavarman VII.
 After exploring the temple, I enjoyed a private boat trip on its moat, sipping a gin and tonic as the sun went down.
 A perfect way to end the day!

 What to do